Skip to main content

 Answer: A

-Save energy in the summer by setting your thermostat to 78°F and setting it higher when you are away from home.
-By turning the thermostat up 7 to 10 degrees for 8 hours you can save up to 10 percent a year on your cooling bill.
-Again, a programmable or smart thermostat can be a great energy saving option.
+Save energy in the summer by setting your thermostat to 78°F. Set it higher when you are away from home.
+Turning the thermostat up 7 to 10 degrees for 8 hours can save up to 10 percent a year on your cooling bill.
+Again, programmable or smart thermostats can be an energy saving option.

 14. To save energy you should...